mjclobo/CWT_Multi/docs/CWTmath.rst

 We show the frequency response for the :math:`M_{2}` (red) and :math:`S_{2}` (blue) filters above, as a function of frequency.
-For the narrower filters (panel (a)), the surrounding band of frequencies, for which the respective filters respond to energy, is relatively wide.
+For the narrower-in-time filters (panel (a)), the surrounding band of frequencies, for which the respective filters respond to energy, is relatively wide.
 In particular, :math:`r_{S_{2}, \, M_{2}} \approx 0.45` means that the :math:`S_{2}` filter
 will include 45% of the energy that exists at the :math:`M_{2}` frequency in its estimate of the amplitude of the :math:`S_{2}` component of the signal during the analysis window.
 Though this may seem like a problem, we will explain how the RCM accounts for such overlap in the following section.
 First, we review some salient aspects of the frequency response plot, and their connections to the RCM.

-Here are some things to note for the frequency response figure above:

 - We have :math:`r_{M_{2}, \, M_{2}} = 1` and :math:`r_{S_{2}, \, S_{2}} = 1`,
   as expected